ravivyas84/personal-blog/posts/product-as-a-journey-product-manager-as-a-guide.md

 ---
 title: Your Users are on a Journey with your Product.
-As a Product Panager you are a Guide
+As a Product Manager you are a Guide
 date: 2021-10-31
 myslug: product-is-a-journey-product-manager-is-a-guide
 tags: